The Five Rules of Bodybuilding

 If you hit your numbers you are more likely to hit your goals.

-If you need help hitting your numbers, I offer macro coaching services where I tell you exactly what to hit and hold you accountable to your goals.
+If you need help hitting your numbers, I offer 1-on-1 coaching where I tell you exactly what to hit and hold you accountable to your goals.

 Rule #2 - Progressive overload creates progress.